EU National Identification Number

 Corroborative evidence keywords

-national identification, identity number, national ID, personalausweis, carte nationale, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register (+21 more)
+national identification, identity number, national ID, personalausweis, carte nationale, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry (+15 more)

 Proximity: 300 characters